saddiecodes/password-generator/README.md

 ## Display:

 The generated password is displayed either in an alert or on the page, depending on your preference.

-How to Use
+How to Use:

-Open the Password Generator application.
+- Open the Password Generator application.

-Follow the prompts to specify your desired password criteria.
+- Follow the prompts to specify your desired password criteria.
-Click the "Generate Password" button.
+- Click the "Generate Password" button.
-View your secure password either in an alert or on the page.
+- View your secure password either in an alert or on the page.

 ## Examples
 If you choose a length of 12 characters and select lowercase and numeric, the generated password might look like: a7b8c2e4f9h0.